FAST FACTS: Shingles

 - Vaccination is the ONLY prevention and is recommended for adults 60 and older.

 - Non-Drug Treatments

 - Distraction such as, reading, TV, music, pray, other activities, etc.

-- Antiviral medications are used to shorten time of infection and intensity.
+- Antiviral medications prescribed by the healthcare provider are used to shorten time and intensity of the infection.